HyvorTalk/hyvor-talk-sso/README.md

 To learn how Single Sign-on works, please see this tutorial. https://talk.hyvor.com/documentation/sso/set-up

-There the code is explained with PHP.
+In that tutorial, the back-end code is explained with PHP.
 If you need an alternative, please check this repository.

 * Ruby - `sso.rb`